 They did not live in the beautiful Victorian homes, located above the ravine, that are so plentiful in the area; they lived in small modest homes have been described as "shacks."
 They had no city water or electricity.
 Swede Hollow residents got their water from Phalen creek which runs through the ravine and feeds Lake Phalen.

 In 1950 the city declared the area hazardous.
 The homes were razed and it became a dumping ground.
 Decades later the hollow was cleaned up and is now Swede Hollow Park.

 The original woodland state has returned, the creek has been partially restored, and the entire valley is now part of the Bruce Vento Regional Trail

 Saint Paul's East Side is rapidly becoming a popular destination for Twin Cities foodies.
 The Swede Hollow Cafe and Strip Club Fish & Meat are two of our most well known eateries.
-They will soon be joined by the Dancing Goat Coffee Shop.
+They were recently joined by the Dancing Goat Coffee Shop.
 You can stay up to date about what and where to eat with Sarah Geving, East Side food blogger who recently launched Eatside: Food of East Saint Paul Minnesota